 Leica M10 vs M9

 The Leica M10 (Typ 3656) and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and September 2009.
-Both the M10 and the M9 are rangefinder-style mirrorless cameras that are equipped with a full frame sensor.
+Both the M10 and the M9 are rangefinder-focusing mirrorless cameras that are equipped with a full frame sensor.
 The M10 has a resolution of 23.8 megapixels, whereas the M9 provides 18.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.